zammad/zammad/BREAKING_CHANGES.md

 ### Stricter default Content-Security-Policy

-Two new directives were added to the default Content-Security-Policy header:
+A new `frame-ancestors 'self'` directive was added to the default Content-Security-Policy header.
-`frame-ancestors 'self'` and `form-action 'self' https:`.

 ⚠️ Setups that previously allowed the Zammad web interface to be embedded in an `<iframe>` on a different origin by overriding the `X-Frame-Options` header